 Unfortunately, Grandma did not have a Last Will and Testament.
 Why are you not surprised?
 The Georgia laws of intestacy provide a default or “do nothing” plan.
 It is a one-size fits all Will (kind of like Grandpa’s overalls) that says Grandma’s estate will be shared between Grandpa and her unnamed children.
 Let’s assume Grandma and Grandpa had two children, Elmo and Patsy.
 Grandpa receives a share as great as each child (but no less than one third) and Elmo and Patsy also receive one-third each.
 Don’t worry about old Cousin Mel getting anything: therefore he would become an heir, Grandma’s spouse, children, and all grandchildren, parents, and siblings would have had to have predeceased her before Mel, a cousin, gets anything.
 Maybe Mel gets the playing cards.

-Like the guardianship and conservatorship, this is handled in the probate court, aµd is likewise a public, time-consuming and costly process.
+Like the guardianship and conservatorship, this is handled in the probate court, and is likewise a public, time-consuming and costly process.
 Not the brightest of options, but not an unlikely result given this unfortunate family.

 Let’s go to an alternative universe now.
-This time, because she was forward this!)k: ing, Grandma had an Advance Directive for Health Care naming Sister Sally as her health care an agent.
+This time, because she was forward thinking, Grandma had an Advance Directive for Health Care naming Sister Sally as her health care an agent.
 Since Grandma is unable to communicate her wishes, Sally can make her health care decisions for her.
 She can admit Grandma to the hospital and request, consent to treatment or with raw treatment.
-(And, unlike Grandpa, Sister Sally won’t hesitate!) ii
+(And, unlike Grandpa, Sister Sally won’t hesitate!)

-Grandma also had a durable power of attorney and a revocable living trust, so when she became incapacitated, Sister Sally was able to immediately act on her behalf to handle he1j finances as her agent or ” attorney in fact.”
+Grandma also had a durable power of attorney and a revocable living trust, so when she became incapacitated, Sister Sally was able to immediately act on her behalf to handle her finances as her agent or ” attorney in fact.”
 This satisfied Grandpa, too.
 Instead of him having to file for guardianship and conservatorship, he kept his scheduled card games with the guy.
-Sally became the successor Trustee and gained access to Grandma’s money with minimal til)le and expense and it was all handled privately.
+Sally became the successor Trustee and gained access to Grandma’s money with minimal expense and it was all handled privately.
 No one was the wiser.

 Grandma’s living trust was fully funded (meaning the title of all of her accounts and property were transferred to it), so when she ultimately passed on, her family did not have to go through the several months of delays and costs of a public probate process (several thousand dollars more), but instead was able to have immediate access to the money and properly.
-Sally took a modest amount allotted by Grandma for her effo1ts and transferred funds to Grandpa as he needed it.
+Sally took a modest amount allotted by Grandma for her efforts and transferred funds to Grandpa as he needed it.
 And trust me, until he met his untimely demise, he needed it!

 Poor Grandpa.
 Stumbling home on Easter morning after a late night with the boys, he was startled by the Easter Bunny slipping out of Grandpa’s house.
-In his haste to .]hoot the bunny who he thought was Grandma’s paramour (he forgot that Grandma had died he pulled the trigger before clearing the muzzle away from himself.
+In his haste to shoot the bunny who he thought was Grandma’s paramour (he forgot that Grandma had died) he pulled the trigger before clearing the muzzle away from himself.
 No one ever knew what happened.
 They assumed Grandpa just couldn’t go on without Grandma.
 Grandma’s trust was dissolved and the proceeds were distributed unhindered to her children as she had directed.

 So the next Christmas, the goose was on the table, as was the pudding made of fig. As the blue and silver candle that matched the hair in Grandma’s wig: flickered, everyone remembered Grandma fondly, as they all waited, except for Grandpa, for the jury award in grandma’s lawsuit against Santa.